boostorg/mincmake/README.md

 # mincmake

-Minimal CMake support for Boost libraries
+This repository contains CMake utility functions that are intended to be used by Boost libraries wishing to offer CMake support.

+It's not useful on its own.